hippylib/hippylib/CONTRIBUTING.md

   - Code must be compatible with Python 3.
   - When adding new features add an example in the `application` folder and/or a new notebook in the `tutorial` folder.
+  - The preferred way to export solutions for visualization in paraview is using `dl.XDMFFile`

 - *Keep the code general and reasonably efficient*
   - Main goal is fast prototyping for research.